emberjs/guides/source/localizable/contributing/repositories.md

 Ember is made up of several libraries.
 If you wish to add a feature or fix a bug please file a pull request against the appropriate repository.
-Be sure to check the libraries listed below before making changes in the Ember.js repository.
+Be sure to check the libraries listed below before making changes in the Ember repository.

 # Main Repositories
-**Ember.js** - The main repository for Ember.
+**Ember** - The main repository for Ember.

 * [https://github.com/emberjs/ember.js](https://github.com/emberjs/ember.js)